wilkelab/Opfi/paper/paper.md

         analyze.evaluate_rules_and_reserialize(input_csv, rs, output_csv)
 ```

+After running this code, the file "filtered_output.csv" contains only high-confidence type-I CRISPR-Cas operons (re-serialized to CSV format) that passed all rules in the rule set.

+## Candidate visualization

-Opfi integrates the `DNAFeaturesViewer` package [@Zulkower:2020] to generate gene diagrams of candidate systems.
+Opfi integrates the `DNAFeaturesViewer` package [@Zulkower:2020] to create gene diagrams of candidate systems.
 Each input system is visualized as a single PNG image.
 The sample script below reads in output from the previous example, and generates two gene diagram images, one for each CRISPR-Cas system present in Rippkaea orientalis.
 One image is provided for reference in \autoref{fig:operon}.

 ```python
 from operon_analyzer import load, visualize